api-platform/demo/README.md

 You can now go to https://localhost

+Authentication and usage:

+- Admin: the credentials are shown on https://localhost/admin You can create a Book with `https://openlibrary.org/books/OL2055137M.json` as value for *Book Reference*
+- API:
+  - endpoints without the `/admin` prefix are public and can be called without further step
+  - endpoints with the `/admin` prefix require an authentication: open https://localhost/docs then check the “openid” option under “Scopes” and click on “Authorize”.
+If you are not yet logged in on the API then log in with the credentials, and finally click on “Close”.
+You can now perform authenticated requests through the API, like listing books on `GET /admin/books`

 ## What Can I Find In This Demo?

 This demo application contains several things you may be interested: